Child Care Policy, Strategy and Principles

 2.2.1 Personal information is subject to a legal duty of confidence

 Personal information held about children is subject to a legal duty of confidence and should not normally be disclosed without the consent of the subject.
-The exceptions to this are set out in Section 2.2.2, Disclosure of confidential information is permitted in exceptional circumstances.
+The exceptions to this are set out in Section 2.2.2 below.

 2.2.2 Disclosure of confidential information is permitted in exceptional circumstances